Satishsatyarth/Satishsatyarth/README.md

-- 👋 Hi, I’m @Satishsatyarth
+  A passionate Frontend Developer from India.

-- 👀 I’m interested in Frontend Development.
+  .🌱 I’m currently learning Backend Development and DSA.

-- 🌱 I’m currently learning Backend Development.
+  .All of my projects are available at

-- 💞️ I’m looking to collaborate on Real World Project.
+. 💞️ I’m looking to collaborate on Real World Project.

-- 📫 satishsatyarth2002@gmail.com
+. 📫 How to reach me
-- 😄 Pronouns: He/him
+  satishsatyarth2002@gmail.com

 I specialize in frontend development with expertise in HTML, CSS, JavaScript, React, and Next.js, focusing on building efficient, user-friendly, and visually appealing interfaces.
 My experience includes working with Tailwind CSS, Bootstrap, and TypeScript, ensuring clean and maintainable code.